 Myth Five: Once Our Data is Clean, It Is Clean

 In accounting, the “going concern assumption” is the assumption that a company will continue to function as a business, now and into the future.
 In business, it is also important to think about the going concern of the organization’s information.
-Are the people, processes and technologies that have been established providing a strong foundation for the future of the corporation?
+Do the people, processes and technologies that have been established provide a strong foundation for the future of the corporation?
 Are they created with a vision of hope and prosperity?

 Data quality is not a one-time “fix it and forget it” project for the IT department.
 Rather the process of building a framework for capturing, consolidating, and controlling data quality is most likely to be an evolutionary one that occurs over time and involves business users throughout the organization.